satsinush/Snapchat_Memories_Tool/README.md

 Your system will extract them into multiple unzipped folders.

-4. Next create a seperate folder that will be dedicated to put all the extracted unzipped folders into.
+Next move the extracted folders to the `memories temp` folder

 <p>
   <img src="examples/Export_Data_13.png" width="400">
 </p>

-This folder is temorary and is just meant to put all the unzipped folders in one place.
+#### Now open the `memories temp` folder

-5. Open that parent folder containing all the extracted folders and click the search bar in the top-right corner.
+Click the search bar in the top-right corner.
 Then type "`.`" into the search.

 <p>
   <img src="examples/Export_Data_14.png" width="700">